postmanlabs/postman-app-support/.github/ISSUE_TEMPLATE.md

 2. If it’s a Cloud-related issue, or you want to include personal information like your username / collection names, mail us at help@getpostman.com

 3. If it’s a question (anything along the lines of “How do I … in Postman”), the answer might lie in our documentation - http://getpostman.com/docs.
-There are a few areas where the docs are lacking, and we’re trying to patch this up.